Findomain/Findomain/docs/INSTALLATION.md

 The first step is get your Facebook application token.
 You need to create a Webhook, follow the next steps:

 1. Open https://developers.facebook.com/apps/
-2. Click in "Create App", select "None" and then "Next".
+2. Click "Create App", select "None" and then "Next".
 3. Put the "Display name" that you want and click "Next".
 4. In the next screen, search for "Webhooks" and click on "Set up".
 5. Go to "Configuration" -> "Basic" and click on "Show" in the "App secret key" option.